CodeByCedric/dogbreeds-frontend/README.md

 ### Back-Office
 - shows a list of entries: ok
-- has the functionality to search the list
+- has the functionality to search the list:
 - has the functionality to filter the list: ok
-- has the functionality to add an entry:
+- has the functionality to add an entry: ok
 - has the functionality to update an entry:
-- has the functionality to delete an entry:
+- has the functionality to delete an entry: ok
 - as a user, you should be authenticated to access it: ok, in die mate dat je moet ingelogd zijn om het dashboard te raadplegen.
-Er is geen extra authenticatie die controleert of ingelogde users aan het dashboard moeten kunnen
+Er is geen extra authenticatie die controleert of ingelogde users aan het dashboard moeten kunnen.